asterics/AsTeRICS-Grid-Helper/README.md

    * **type "playing"**: a speech provider where playing the audio file is done internally.
 Using a speech provider of this type only makes sense, if it's used on the same machine as AsTeRICS Grid.
    * **type "data"**: a speech provider that generates the speech audio data, which then is used by AsTeRICS Grid and played within the browser.
 This type is preferable, because it makes it possible to run the speech service on any device or server and also allows caching of the data.

-### Installation and Usage
+### Manual Installation and Usage
-#### Speech Service
-These steps are necessary to start the speech service that can be used by AsTeRICS Grid:
+If you prefer to run the service directly without using pre-built binaries:

 1. Install Python dependencies:
    ```bash